FACILITY

 Outreach programs

-Through the School of Indigenous Studies and the Centre for Aboriginal Medical and Dental Health, UWA offers a wide range of programs aimed at encouraging and fostering Aboriginal and Torres Strait Islander secondary students to complete Year 12 and pursue tertiary education at university.
-These programs provide a pathway to university for students from Year 8 to Year 12.
+Through the School of Indigenous Studies and Centre for Aboriginal Medical and Dental Health, UWA offers a wide range of Outreach programs aimed at encouraging and fostering Aboriginal and Torres Strait Islander secondary students to complete Year 12 and pursue a university education.
+These programs provide a pathway to university for students from Years 8 to 12.

-The program's objective is to expose students to various aspects of the university environment, including hands-on activities, meeting tertiary student role models and making informed decisions about their future education with the guidance of staff at the Centre.
+Our Outreach programs offer students an insight into the university environment, including hands-on activities, meeting tertiary student role models and making informed decisions about their future education with the guidance of staff at the Centre.

 Centre for Aboriginal Medical and Dental Health Research